 Dr Didem Gundogdu

-Didem’s research interests broadly lie in empirical capital markets-based accounting research and financial reporting.
-In particular, her research focuses on the role non-financial forms of capital play in firm valuation.
+Didem’s interests broadly lie in empirical capital markets-based accounting research and financial reporting.
+In particular, she focuses on the role non-financial forms of capital play in firm valuation.
 Didem also has a special interest in corporate governance and is very keen to explore board dynamics with a view to understand how firms derive value from well-connected directors and the wealth of talent inherent in boards.
-Some of the areas Didem is interested in researching include:
+Some of the areas Didem is interested in include:

 - Gundogdu, D., Stringfellow, L. and McMeeking, K. The market value of social capital:A longitudinal study of board connectivity.
 Working paper.